Best Tire Pressure Gauge of 2020

 Analysis and Test Results

 The JACO ElitePro and TireTek Premium also performed very well in our tests.
 The JACO and TireTek are both certified by the American National Standards Institute (ANSI) to ±1.5% and ±2% of their readings, respectively.
 The Rhino USA gauge also holds an ANSI certification of ±1.5%.
-While it stayed within that range in our tests, it was less accurate and consistent than the top scorers.
+While it stayed within that range in our tests, it was less accurate and consistent than the top performers.

 Ease of Pressure Check

-Ease of reading
+Ease of Reading

 Some of the displays on various tire gauges are far easier to interpret than others.
-The bright green display on the AstroAl Dual Head is a gold standard.
+The bright green display on the AstroAl Dual Head is the gold standard.
 You can read that pressure reading from 10 paces away.
 Its little brother, the AstroAl gun gauge, is a close second, with a glowing blue LCD screen.
-Both make it easy to cycle through their pressure units by pressing one button.
+Both make it easy to cycle through the pressure units by pressing one button.

-On the plus side, all of these gauges (excepting the Milton, of course, and the AstroAl gun) have pretty proud warranties that online customers have employed in the past.
+On the plus side, all these gauges (excepting the Milton, of course, and the AstroAl gun) have pretty proud warranties that online customers have employed in the past.

 — Clark Tate